LaurieWired/iOS_Reverse_Engineering/README.md

 swift-demangle _$s21ControlFlowFlattening11ContentViewVACycfC
 ```

-Running the script
+To automate this process, use the [Swift Demangler](https://github.com/LaurieWired/iOS_Reverse_Engingeering/blob/main/SwiftNameDemangler.py) Ghidra script provided in this repository.
+This will automatically traverse your Mach-O binary and rename each function or label to its demangled form.
+For assistance on running these scripts, see section [Running the Scripts](https://github.com/LaurieWired/iOS_Reverse_Engingeering#running-the-scripts).

-### Common Entrypoints for Swift and Objective C Code
+### Common Entrypoints for iOS Binaries

+When you first open an iOS binary in Ghidra, it can be daunting determining where to begin your reverse engineering process.
+The [strings](https://github.com/LaurieWired/iOS_Reverse_Engingeering#finding-strings) are a great place to begin looking for potentially interesting or malicious code in iOS malware, but sometimes it is better to start from the top of the application. iOS apps follow a certain flow of events according to the [app lifecycle](https://developer.apple.com/documentation/uikit/app_and_environment/managing_your_app_s_life_cycle).
+The system is responsible for triggering different methods in the iOS app based on the different states.
+For example, the system automatically triggers ```application:didFinishLaunchingWithOptions:``` when a user taps on the app to open it.
 The following contains a table of common methods to look at when starting to Reverse Engineer and iOS application.
 These are different entrypoints of code that may be executed for different states of the application.

 | Class              | Method (Objective-C / Swift)  | Description |
 |--------------------|-------------------------------|-------------|